richRemer/zig-coreutilz/README.md

 ----------------------------
 The following commands have been implemented to some useful degree.

-> false seq true uname
+> false seq sleep true uname

 More To-Do
 ==========